You are welcome to stay as long as you like. No re-entry is allowed. Most guests stay between 90 to 120 minutes.

 Trade your borrowed snips at the ticketing counter for rubber bands to form your bouquet.
 Pay for your cut flowers at the ticketing area.

-We recommend bringing your own small bucket with water to keep your flowers hydrated on the ride home.
+You may want to bring your own small bucket with water to keep your flowers hydrated on the ride home.

 Trim 1/4 inch off of the ends when you get home and place the flowers in clean water.
 Change the water every two days and keep the flowers away from direct sunlight and heat.
 Wilty flowers usually perk right up after being placed in cold water.

-Are the fields handicap accessible?
 This is a difficult question and ultimately depends on the capability of the person visiting and the limitations of the particular disability.
 There are no paved surfaces.
 Parking is in a grass field adjacent to the sunflower fields.
 The terrain can be bumpy at times and depending on our most recent rain, it may be wet, soft, or muddy in spots.

-We encourage you to purchase tickets in advance as there is a limited number of tickets available for each time slot.
+You are encouraged to purchase tickets in advance as there is a limited number of tickets available for each time slot.
 If you prefer to wait to purchase tickets, please understand that your preferred date and time may sell out.

 Are tickets refundable or changeable?